 The main task of this stage is to adapt to the rules and habits of living in an orderly, civilized society.

 At this stage, human life no longer focuses on everyday physical survival, but on participation in a social structure that provides order, security, and a sense of belonging.

-The souls on this stage have the need for structure.
+The souls at this stage have the need for structure.
 They live in accordance with convictions based on dogma such as religious fundamentalism and strict rules.
 They are very conservative and patriotic.
 Tradition and family value for them.
 They prefer a simple life and are not interested in spirituality or existential problems.
 They enforce law and order and rigidly defined roles including gender roles.
-Their lives focus on morality, organized social groups.
+Their lives focus on morality and organized social groups.

 The main lessons focus here on the reconciliation of the individual’s direct will with a greater collective will.
 These souls perceive others as the same as me and may feel confused and upset when others behave differently than expected.